 Where True Wealth Comes From

 Wealth in proportion comes from contentment.
 I don’t have the stress of keeping up with the Jones’, and am happy with what I have, rather than worrying about what I don’t have.

-My wealth comes from a God who loves me enough to give me the talents I have to make this farm work.
+My wealth comes from a God who loves me enough to give me the talents I have to make this Simple Life work.
 And Who loves me enough to tell me a firm ‘NO!’ when I go off on one of my want tangents.

 True wealth comes from my heart, not from what others tell me it is.
 And if I am going to have an accumulation of anything, I prefer the accumulation of leaves, caught on a stick in the middle of the creek.